- How is nasopharyngeal cancer treated?

 Surgery for nasopharyngeal cancer

 Because the nasopharynx is a hard place to operate on and because other types of treatment are often effective, surgery is seldom the main treatment for patients with nasopharyngeal cancer (NPC).
-When it is used, it is most often to remove lymph nodes in the neck that haven’t responded to other treatments.
+When surgery is used, it is most often to remove lymph nodes in the neck that haven’t responded to other treatments.

 Removing the tumor